piaodazhu/dyco-coroutine/README.md

 Tools for these test are [NeTest](https://github.com/piaodazhu/netest.git) and programs under `./switchtest/`.

-Conclusion: The concurrent throughput of `dyco` is close to epoll IO-multiplexing, and outperforms pthread.
-The coroutine switch speed of `dyco` is much higher than `libco`, and is the same as `NtyCo`.
-However, comparing with `libco`, the processing latency of `dyco` is a little bit high.
-This part should be optimized in next version.
+Conclusion: The concurrent throughput of `dyco` is a little lower than epoll IO-multiplexing, and outperforms pthread obviously.
+And the concurrent throughput and processing latency of `dyco` is very close to `libco`.
+Besides, The coroutine switch speed of `dyco` is much higher than `libco`, and is the same as `NtyCo`.

 # About Coroutine